scottwat86/scottwat86.github.io/index.md

 # Python Exercises
 Thanks to Jeffrey Hu for the resource:
 https://github.com/zhiwehu/Python-programming-exercises/blob/master/100%2B%20Python%20challenging%20programming%20exercises.txt

+## 05-30-2019
+Quite frankly struggling keeping up on the 3HR/day ...
+20HR/Week study regiment.
+First two weeks went smoothly so I guess I should've expected a bump in the road sooner or later.
+Hopefully life settles down between car trouble and work deadlines so that I can really focus.

+Exercises 17-18		-	Learning Python 3 the Hardway
+EU Python Tutorial 	-	For Loops

 ## 05-29-2019
 Worked on refining my Atom enviroment and and ~2.5hr of Fixnter training.